canekkazan/cryptoMarket/README.md

 # cryptoMarket

-Copy the files in the folder of React Native project directory.
+Copy the files to the folder of React Native project directory.
 Open the terminal in the directory and run the command lines below.

     npm install @react-navigation/native
     npm install react-native-screens react-native-safe-area-context